P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \section{Evaluation of P4-TAS}

 In this section, we evaluate the P4-TAS implementation.
-First, we identify and quantify internal delays including the traffic generator accuracy, the queue opening delay, and the \acs{TAS} control frame delay.
-Next, we externally measure the duration of \ac{tGCL} entries and introduce \acfp{GSI} to mitigate transitional behavior between \ac{tGCL} entries resulting from the queue opening delay.
-Then, we assess the scalability of P4-TAS by analyzing the number of supported \ac{tGCL} and \ac{sGCL} entries, and the maximum number of streams for identification of \ac{DetNet} and \ac{TSN} flows.
+First, we assess the accuracy of the \ac{PTP} synchronization over multiple hops.
+Then, we identify and quantify internal delays including the traffic generator accuracy, the queue opening delay, and the \acs{TAS} control frame delay.
+Next, we externally measure the duration of \ac{tGCL} entries to confirm consistency with the internally measured delays.
+For that purpose, we introduce \acp{GSI} to mitigate transitional behavior between \ac{tGCL} entries resulting from the queue opening delay.
+Further, we assess the scalability of P4-TAS by analyzing the number of supported \ac{tGCL} and \ac{sGCL} entries, the range-to-ternary conversion overhead, and the maximum number of streams for identification of \ac{DetNet} and \ac{TSN} flows.
 Finally, we compare P4-TAS to available TAS implementations.